Svetitskhoveli Cathedral: Throne of Catholicos-Patriarch

 The second structure aligned with the columns of the southern aisle was also built in the 17th century as the throne of Catholicos Diasamidze.
 It no longer serves this function, as current tradition requires a throne for the Georgian patriarch to be in the centre of the church.

 Burials in the cathedral

 Svetitskhoveli was not only the site of the coronation of the Georgian kings but also served as their burial place.
 Ten are known to have been buried here, although only six tombs have been found, all before the altar.
 The tomb of King Vakhtang Gorgasali can be found in the central part of the cathedral and identified by the small candle fortress standing before it.
 King Erekle II's tomb is identifiable by the sword and shield upon it.
 His son, George XII was the last king of Georgia and his marble tomb is next to his father's.
-Also in front of the altar are tombs of David VI, George VIII, Luarsab I and various members of the Bagrationi royal family including Tamar, the first wife of George XI, whose epitaph dating from 1684 is written both in Georgian (Asomtavruli) and Arabic script.
+Also in front of the altar are tombs of David VI, George VIII, Luarsab I and various members of the Bagrationi royal family including Tamar, the first wife of George XI, whose epitaph dating from 1684 is written both in Georgian (Asomtavruli) and Persian script.